-[Grading] Grading is done based on the mark on regular examination.
+[Grading] Grading is done based on the mark on regular examination with reference to the degree of positive participation to classes and assignments.
 Minimum passing grade is sixty percent.

 [Course Goals] The goal is to understand the basic theory and methodology for water demand prediction, water resources systems design, river flow estimation, water resources policy and reservoir operation.